-We explored the world of retail luxury product marketing to uncover the retail marketing strategies premium brands use to build a luxury legacy.
+We explored the world of marketing luxury items to uncover the retail marketing strategies premium brands use to build a luxury legacy.
 While these strategies may have been created by high-end brands, they can easily be adapted and adopted by brand managers across industries.
 Which will you use to transform your brand’s story?

 Create A Luxury Marketing Plan as Luxurious as Your Brand

 You can’t buy good taste, but you can certainly cultivate it.
 Fans of luxury retail brands take pride in their own taste and their ability to discern the true value of products.
 They won’t be easily wooed by cheap redlined items, and they’ll have a keen eye for cut-rate marketing.
 Like an Edith Wharton novel, the world of luxury product marketing presents countless opportunities to strengthen or destroy your good name—and there’s no easier way to lose affluent customers than with marketing collateral that looks and feels cheap.

 Of course, retail brand management experts know that their image is only as strong as their weakest touchpoint.
 In other words, every interaction a customer has with a premium brand must impart the same level of luxury.
 Luxury brands know that their direct mail marketing needs to reflect the same high value as their digital presence and in-store experiences.
 That’s why they opt for thick, quality cardstock, rich, bold images, and even personalized messages.
 Many high-end fashion houses use digital handwriting in each of their mailings as well.
 This personal touch sets their mail apart from cheaper retailers and strengthens brand loyalty.